Getting Started with Thermal Energy Networks

 Initial Questions & Actions

-The questions below can help you learn about your community’s existing thermal energy resources and how they could be linked with buildings in a network.
+The questions below can help you learn about your community’s existing thermal energy resources and how they could connect to buildings in a network.

 Each question has an accompanying action you can take to find out more.
 You can follow the order of these steps or create your own pathway.